 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

 You can do this using plugins.
-Search on the WordPress plugin directory for RSS Aggregator, RSS feed to post, etc.
+Just search inside your ’Add Plugins’ screen for RSS Aggregator, RSS feed to post, etc.

-Here are a few plugins that allow you to curate and add content from RSS feeds to your pages and posts:
+Here are some WordPress plugins that allow you to add RSS feeds to your posts and pages:

 WPeMatico

-WPeMatico is an easy to use autoblogging plugin that lets you publish posts automatically from RSS/Atom feeds of your choice.
+WPeMatico is an autoblogging plugin that allows you to publish posts automatically from RSS/Atom feeds that you choose.

-You can manage all the feeds you import and arrange feeds according to categories.
+You can manage all the feeds you import and organize them into categories.

 For more details, go here: